-Pay income tax now - Whether profits are distributed or retained for business expansion, you and any other owners are taxed on the profits of the business.2
+Pay income tax now - Whether profits are distributed or retained for business expansion, you and any other owners are taxed at current ordinary income tax rates.

 Need to be healthy - You must be able to qualify for life insurance if you choose to use it for financing the plan.